alexmcqw/Interactive-Data-Vis-Fall2025/src/lab_4/index.md

 </div>
 </div>

-## Visualization 3: Spatial Analysis - Proximity to Contamination
+## Spatial Analysis - Proximity to Contamination

 This visualization shows the relationship between suspect proximity and contamination levels, revealing which suspect is closest to the most contaminated station.